 - Aligned to the learning goals.

 - Book-like material that is not aimed to be edited.
-Publish accessible digital content.
+See: Publish accessible digital content.

 - Office-like / editable documents.
-Word [Link to topic page]
+See: Accessible office documents.

 - Interactive materials like web applications and specialised software.
-Web [Link to topic page]
+See: Web.

 - Easy to use and available for students.

 - Prioritise well known formats.
 This makes easier to:

 - assure all students can open and use the educational material and